 Repairing Spalled and Pitted Garage Floors

 Spalling on the other hand is generally caused by freeze-thaw cycles in colder climates and aggravated by deicing salts.
 Water migrates into the surface of the concrete and freezes.
 The expansion of the water causes microscopic damage to the concrete and after a few years of this it starts to breakup in small dusty pieces and chips.

-One thing to remember if you are planning on applying a clear coat sealer to your bare concrete is that any patchwork that you have done will be enhanced by the sealer.
-However, if you are applying a colored paint or colored epoxy sealer then you should have the appearance of a nicely smooth concrete slab free of blemishes.
+One thing to be aware of if you are planning on applying a clear coat sealer to your concrete is that any patchwork that you have done will be enhanced by the sealer.
+However, if you are applying a colored paint or colored epoxy sealer, then you should have the appearance of a nicely smooth concrete slab free of blemishes.

 Low Spots and Other Repair Issues

 However, if you just have low spots in your slab that collect water due to a bad finishing job, there is an answer.
-You can use a self-leveling polymer-modified topping to fill in those low spots.
-Use a metal squeegee when you apply and be sure you don’t fill in any of your contraction joints.
+You can use a self-leveling polymer-modified topping or epoxy slurry to fill in those low spots.
+Don’t fill in any of your contraction joints.
 If you do, you can scrape it out later as it starts to harden.
 Just make sure the product you use is designed for outdoor use.

 Properly completed, repairs can last for years if not the lifetime of the garage floor .
 If you can patch a wall before painting, then you have the skills to do the same for your floor and avoid the much more expensive option of having someone do it for you.